A Comedy of Estimators: On KL Regularization in RL Training of LLMs: Background

 \section{Background}

-We study the problem of fine-tuning a base language model $\pi_{\mathrm{ref}}$ with reinforcement learning.
+We study the problem of fine-tuning a language model $\pi_{\theta}$ with reinforcement learning.
 Given a reward function $R(\cdot)$ and a set of observations $\gD$ comprising question-answer pairs $(x, y)$, RL fine-tuning of LLMs optimizes the following objective

-where $\beta$ is a hyperparameter that controls the weight of the KL divergence penalty, $\pith$ is the RL policy initialized at $\piref$ and $\yseq$ denotes solutions generated by the model conditioned on the question, \ie~$\yseq \sim \pith(\cdot | x)$.
-Since both the sampling of $\yseq$ and the definition of $R$ are non-differentiable, the objective is optimized using policy gradient methods such as PPO~\citep{ouyang2022training} or GRPO~\citep{shao2024deepseekmath}.
+where $\beta$ is a hyperparameter that controls the weight of the KL divergence penalty, $\pith$ is the RL policy, $\pi_{\mathrm{ref}}$ is the reference policy, and $\yseq$ denotes solutions generated by the model conditioned on the question.
+Since both the sampling of $\yseq$ and $R$ are non-differentiable, the objective is optimized using policy gradient methods such as PPO~\citep{ouyang2022training} or GRPO~\citep{shao2024deepseekmath}.

-The reward function $R$ can be a learned model trained on human feedback data \citep{ouyang2022training} or can be an oracle verifier for tasks such as math, games, and code.
-We focus on the latter setting, commonly termed Reinforcement Learning with Verifiable Rewards (RLVR).
-An example of a verifiable reward function for math is a comparison against the ground truth answer $R(\yseq, y) = \mathbbm{1}_{\text{Extract}(\yseq) = y}$, where Extract$(\cdot)$ pulls the solution from a \texttt{\textbackslash boxed\{\}} format.
-In general this could be any reward model with $y$ specifying the meta-data required for reward computation.
+We study the reinforcement learning with verifiable rewards (RLVR) setting where $R$ is an oracle verifier.
+An example of such an $R$ is one that checks the generated answer against the ground truth answer: $R(\yseq, y) = \mathbbm{1}_{\text{Extract}(\yseq) = y}$, where Extract$(\cdot)$ pulls the solution from a \texttt{\textbackslash boxed\{\}} block within the solution.
+In general, $R$ could be any reward model with $y$ specifying the data required for reward computation.

-The objective in \eqref{eq:rl-training} incentivizes the policy $\pith$ to maximize the expected reward while remaining close to the base model $\piref$.
-Within the context of LLMs, $\pi_\theta$ is constrained to remain close to the reference model $\pi_{\textrm{ref}}$ to avoid over-optimization and catastrophic forgetting of the general capabilities of the base policy~\citep{gao2023scaling}.
-The constraint is enforced via a \textit{reverse} KL divergence penalty in the objective which is an expectation under the learned policy $\pi_{\theta}$:
+The objective in \Cref{eq:rl-training} incentivizes the policy $\pith$ to maximize the expected reward while remaining close to a reference model $\piref$.
+This constraint is enforced via a \textit{reverse} KL divergence penalty in the objective which is an expectation under the learned policy $\pi_{\theta}$: \looseness=-1

 Additionally, a control variate in the form of a \textit{baseline} $b(x,y,\yseq)$ is subtracted from the reward to reduce variance during training, resulting in the \textit{advantage} $A(x,y,\yseq) = R(x,y,\yseq) - b(x,y,\yseq)$\footnote{The baseline is chosen to have an expected value of $0$ under the policy and does not affect the optima.}.
-Replacing the reward with the advantage we get the final learning objective.